koechg2022/Simple-Networking/README.md

 Within this structure, the all the files in the `headers` directory are C/C++ header files.
 (I just like the look of them without a file type extension), and they hold the prototypes for functions and methods implemented in the `libraries` directory.
-So during compilation, the header files in the `headers` directory must be linked to their counterparts in the `libraries` directory.
+The `include` file in the `headers` directory only serves as a header where all the basic macro definitions are defined that are used throughout the `libraries/*c++` files.
+During compilation, the header files in the `headers` directory must be linked to their counterparts in the `libraries` directory.

 In the CMakeLists.txt file, this line:
     `include_directories(${CMAKE_SOURCE_DIR}/headers)`

 tells the compiler to look at the files in the `headers` directory whenever an include statement is called.
-Then the next code snippet in the `CMakeLists.txt` file, the line,
+Then the next code snippet in the `CMakeLists.txt` file, this one,

     # Gather library sources
     file(GLOB LIB_SOURCES